5afe/safe-helm-charts/charts/safe-config-service/README.md

 ## Configuration

-The following table lists the configurable parameters of the nextcloud chart and their default values.
+The following table lists the configurable parameters of the safe-config-service chart and their default values.

 See [Customizing the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).
 To see all configurable options with detailed comments: